 - Facilitating Regular Migration

 With over one billion people on the move migration management has shifted to the forefront of many States’ agendas.
 Migration can be a key contributor to economic and social development of both host and origin countries when conducted in a safe, orderly and regular manner.
 IOM assists States in the SEEECA region in facilitating regular migration through a variety of initiatives.

-The Organization enables the submission of visa applications through establishing secure, convenient and migrant-friendly administrative processing centres, such as Canadian Visa Application Centres in Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Georgia, Kazakhstan, Kyrgyzstan, Kosovo*, the former Yugoslav Republic of Macedonia, Moldova, Montenegro, Serbia and Tajikistan.
+The Organization enables the submission of visa applications through establishing secure, convenient and migrant-friendly administrative processing centres, such as Canadian Visa Application Centres in Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Georgia, Kazakhstan, Kyrgyzstan, Kosovo*, North Macedonia, Moldova, Montenegro, Serbia and Tajikistan.

 Furthermore, in partnership with relevant authorities, IOM is committed to strengthening national identity management chains, from the delivery of birth certificates to the safe and reliable issuance of secure identity and travel documents, in compliance with international standards.
 IOM also regularly trains border management officials in travel document inspection and the use of associated equipment, supported by IOM’s flagship training tool in this field: the new version of the “Passport Examination Procedures Manual”, available in seven languages including Azerbaijani and Turkish.